-Emergency notifications are issued when the SOC confirms with the UOPX Corporate Security department, local campus director, the designated Campus Safety Coordinator, local authorities, or verified media sources that there is a significant emergency or a dangerous situation involving an immediate threat to the health or safety of members of the campus community.
+Emergency notifications are issued when the SOC confirms with the Corporate Security department, local campus director, designated Campus Safety Coordinator, local authorities, or verified media source that there is a significant emergency or a dangerous situation involving an immediate threat to the health or safety of members of the campus community.
 The process used to confirm the existence of a significant emergency or dangerous situation involves multiple layers of information gathering and multiple people and departments.
-While confirmation does not necessarily mean all pertinent details are known or available, confirmation does include when internal individuals (i.e., local campus director and/or Campus Safety Coordinator), internal departments (i.e., UOPX Corporate Security and SOC), and external sources (i.e., local authorities and/or verified media sources) have verified a legitimate emergency or dangerous situation exists.
-The processes for confirming such situations are coordinated by UOPX Corporate Security and the SOC in-office, over the phone, and via email.
-Once confirmed, the SOC is responsible for initiating the University's response and for marshaling the appropriate local emergency response authorities for assistance.
+While confirmation does not necessarily mean all pertinent details are known or available, confirmation does include when internal individuals (i.e., local campus director and/or Campus Safety Coordinator), internal departments (i.e., Corporate Security and SOC), and external sources (i.e., local authorities and/or verified media sources) have verified a legitimate emergency or dangerous situation exists.
+The processes for confirming such situations are coordinated by Corporate Security, the SOC, and, if necessary, the Crisis Management Team in-office, over the phone, and via email.
+Once confirmed, the SOC is responsible for initiating the emergency response authorities for assistance.